json-api/json-api/_format/1.1/index.md

 ##### <a href="#crud-creating-responses-201" id="crud-creating-responses-201" class="headerlink"></a> 201 Created

-If a `POST` request did not include a [Client-Generated ID](#crud-creating-client-ids) and the requested resource has been created successfully, the server **MUST** return a `201 Created` status code.
+If the result of a `POST` request *doesn't match* the representation of the resource in the request (which is the case when additional fields are added by the server on resource creation, e.g. when no [Client-Generated ID](#crud-creating-client-ids) is used) and the requested resource has been created successfully, the server **MUST** return a `201 Created` status code.

 The response **SHOULD** include a `Location` header identifying the location